Robust Market Interventions: Introduction

-Combining the economic and statistical implications of recoverable structure allows us to establish our main result.
-In markets possessing such structure, the authority can recover precise information about large-eigenvalue components of the spectral decomposition.
-Using the economic implications of this decomposition that we have just discussed, we then show that interventions based on this information have highly predictable welfare implications, and indeed can be feasibly chosen to achieve the largest possible surplus gain per unit of expenditure subject to not significantly harming consumers.
+Combining the economic and statistical implications of significant structure allows us to establish our main result.
+In markets possessing such structure, the authority can recover precise information about large-eigenvalue components of $\bm{D}$, and this information suffices to construct interventions with highly predictable surplus implications.

+The robust interventions constructed in this way keep consumer surplus essentially unchanged while generating total-surplus gains.
+Though the direct incidence of these gains is on producers, they can be shared with consumers through additional transfer instruments. \Cref{Prop:LackOfAS} shows that, in some environments with significant structure, the authority \emph{cannot} robustly guarantee any fixed positive fraction of expenditure accruing to consumer surplus.
+Thus, there are some intrinsic constraints on the direct incidence of robust interventions.

+At a technical level, to perform our analysis we develop a new spectral description of the pass-through of an intervention.
+That is, we diagonalize the Slutsky matrix to obtain a specific orthonormal basis in which we can express the implications of any intervention as a linear combination of orthogonal effects.
+These effects correspond to the projection of the intervention onto each eigenvector of a (normalized) Slutsky matrix $\bm{D}$.
+By characterizing the pass-throughs of subsidies to prices, quantities, and welfare separately across these principal components, we are able to prove that targeting the high-eigenvalue principal components yields precisely predictable results achieving our claimed welfare properties.